SidOfc/carbon.nvim/README.md

 Carbon.nvim uses Neovim's fantastic Lua API to provide an optimal tree view of the parent working directory and synchronizes changes to the file system automatically.
-It does not handle renaming/moving, creating, or deleting files or folders.
+It does not handle renaming/moving, <strike>creating</strike>, or deleting files or folders (Yet, [file / folder creation is already there](#creating-files-and-directories)).

 ## CHANGELOG